GRB 161219B-SN 2016jca: a powerful stellar collapse: Observations, data reduction and results

-Optical photometric and spectroscopic observations of GRB\,161219B/SN\,2016jca commenced on December 22.08 (UT), or 1.99 days after explosion in the rest frame.
-Spectra and {\it BVRI} photometry were obtained using FORS2 on the VLT.
-The transient was also observed in {\it BVgri} using IO:O on the 2\,m Liverpool Telescope (LT) and in BVRI using the DOLORES camera on the Italian 3.6 m Telescopio Nazionale Galileo (TNG) at Observatorio del Roque de Los Muchachos, Spain.
-Photometry was also obtained with the LRIS instrument at the Keck observatory.
+Optical photometric and spectroscopic observations of the counterpart of GRB\,161219B commenced on December 22.08, or 1.99\,d after explosion in the rest frame.
+Thirteen spectra of the point-like optical transient were obtained with the VLT between 1.99 and 268\,d (rest frame) after the GRB, and $BVRI$ photometry was acquired in various optical filters in the same time interval.
+The transient was also observed in {\it BVgri} using IO:O on the 2\,m Liverpool Telescope \citep[LT;][]{Steele04} and in $BVRI$ using the DOLORES camera on the Italian 3.6\,m Telescopio Nazionale Galileo (TNG) at Observatorio del Roque de Los Muchachos, Spain.
+Photometry was also obtained with the Low Resolution Imaging Spectrometer \citep[LRIS;][]{Oke95} with the 10m Keck-1 telescope on Maunakea, Hawaii, USA.
+A log of the photometric and spectroscopic observations can be found in Tables \ref{table:logofphot} and \ref{table:logofspectra}, respectively.
+In addition, we downloaded the {\it Swift} XRT data of the GRB counterpart from the archive and re-analysed the {\it Swift} UVOT observations presented by \citet{Cano17}.